the-this-pointer/RenderFontGlyphs/README.md

-# stb-truetype-example
+# Render Font Glyphs

-An example of how to use the public domain TrueType rendering library stb_truetype by Sean Barret.
+Example of how to use the public domain TrueType rendering library stb_truetype by Sean Barret.
+This repository is a try for rendering persian characters.

 stb_truetype is a public domain C truetype rasterization library.